felixwatts/t2_bus/README.md

 - Memory: messages are passed via a memory queue between clients that exist within the same process.
 - Unix: Messages are passed via a Unix socket between clients that exist within the same or different processes on a single host machine.
 - TCP: Messages are passed via a TCP socket between clients that may be on different hosts.

-Optionally, TLS may be used to provide encryption and mutual authentication between the client and server.
+Internally, messages are serialized using the CBOR format and compressed using GZIP if above a certain size threshold.

 ## Usage